Mercury13/utranslator/README.md

-# utranslator: translation tool for Unicodia
+#UTtranslator: translation tool for Unicodia

 A simple program for: a) making original text; b) translating it.